Repair Ideas for Your Broken Relationship

 It takes courage to reach out and mend a broken relationship.
-Those with a high level of resiliency demonstrate exceptional courage in doing so.
+Those with a high level of resiliency demonstrate exceptional courage to do so.

 As the American author and poet, Maya Angelou wrote: